bioerrorlog/terraform-examples/vpc-ngw/README.md

-# VPC-VGW
+# VPC-NGW

-VPC with Internet Gateway and VGW.
+VPC with Internet Gateway and NAT Gateway.